“Just because you’re paranoid doesn’t mean they aren’t after you.” – Joseph Heller

 With traditional firewall devices, the difficulty with managing policies grows as the network grows.
 128T Routers provide centralized policy management, administration, provisioning, monitoring, and analytics with a single “pane-of-glass” view for all routers running in the network.
 With service-level policy enforcement, policies can be context-specific and globally applied to all routers for instant, comprehensive security.

 Security in the DNA

 By adopting a Zero Trust Security model, security is in now part of your network’s DNA – transformed with the strength and intelligence to protect the sensitive information that travels across it.
-Your network is now your best weapon to defend against the evolving threat landscape, as well as you’re strongest ally when it comes to serving your business.
+Your network is now your best weapon to defend against the evolving threat landscape, as well as your strongest ally when it comes to serving your business.

 Until our next blog post on securing your network and your data, consider this quote from a Forrester paper on a Zero Trust Security network architecture:

 “To rethink the network requires a willingness to set aside preconceived notions about what the network should be, and think about what the network could be.”

 This blog was originally posted on August 8, 2016.
 We have updated it and republished on December 4, 2018.
 Hope you enjoy the revamped post!